joansula/PhotoFetcherProject/README.md

-This is a Photo Fetcher using picsum api.
+This is a project using html, css, bootstrap and javascript to fetch data from an api.